The Difference Between Feeling “Squirmy” and Feeling Unsafe: Why It Matters for Your Healing

 2. Somatic Grounding

-Learning techniques that help you regulate your body when discomfort or fear shows up.
+Techniques to regulate your body when discomfort or fear shows up.

 3. Rebuilding Self‑Trust